 The Peak Load Variance Charge(s) (PLVC), are applicable to the Load Following product and to eligible Block product customers who elect the Peak Load Variance Service (PLVS).
 The PLVC recovers the cost of holding capacity for load excursions outside BPA’s expected peak load forecast.
-The costs recovered through the PLVC will be established using BPA’s embedded cost of Supplemental Operating Reserves, or its successor.
+The costs recovered through the PLVC will be established using BPA’s embedded cost of Supplemental Operating Reserves, or its successor, adjusted to reflect the Tier 1 System Resources only, and shaped into months using each Rate Period’s monthly Demand Rates.
 PLVC for the Load Following product will: 1) reflect applicable load diversity benefits, 2) be evaluated using a monthly embedded cost of a shared pool of capacity, and 3) only apply in months where BPA establishes a capacity planning standard applicable to its PF Public load obligations as determined in each 7(i) Process.

 The billing determinants and rates used to calculate the PLVC will be established in each 7(i) Process and may be different as between the Load Following product and the Block product if planning, access to and use of PLVS capacity is determined to be materially different across the products.
 For example, if the Block product can be used in a way that decreases load diversity and shared pool benefits or if the Block product has access to PLVS capacity in months other than those where BPA establishes a capacity planning standard applicable to its PF Public load obligations.
 Revenue from the PLVC will be credited to the Non-Slice Cost Pool.